UC San Diego Jacobs Medical Center Consult Service

 These include daily clinical teaching rounds with attending staff and direct faculty supervision of any procedures.
 The fellow will attend daily echocardiography reading sessions at the CVC when possible, as well as regularly scheduled didactic sessions.

-Part of the population seen at the Thornton hospital is similar to that of a community hospital, while other patients are referred for specialized care.
+Part of the population seen at the Thornton Pavilion is similar to that of a community hospital, while other patients are referred for specialized care.
 Patients tend to be middle-aged to elderly, and genders are approximately equally represented.

 ER evaluations and inpatient cardiology consultations are generally seen first by the fellow and then together with the faculty attending.
 Fellows are strongly encouraged to assist with procedures such as DC cardioversions and transesophageal echocardiograms.